 BODY PROTECTION: For consumer use, no specific body protection is normally needed.
 For specific industrial applications, body protection is not normally needed.
 Use body protection appropriate for task (e.g., Tyvek suit, rubber apron).
 If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects can pierce the soles of the feet or where employee's feet can be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136.

-HMIS PERSONAL PROTECTIVE EQUIPMENT RATING: Industrial Use situations: B; Safety glasses and gloves.
+HMIS PERSONAL PROTECTIVE EQUIPMENT RATING: Industrial Use situations: C; Safety glasses, gloves and body protection.

 9. PHYSICAL and CHEMICAL PROPERTIES